Todd-Kridel/TK-Team-Employee-Information-Profile-Webpage-Generator/README.md

 Google Drive: lower resolution: https://drive.google.com/file/d/1htIQtIBmzzpNGAUot2YDgHYVa6roAcQG/view

 > ### Challenge 10 Demo Video (MP4):  (GITHUB SAVE FOR DOWNLOAD)

+On the displayed download webpage of the "images" sub-folder of this project repository...click the "Download" button that is on the right side of the screen on the line that contains the "16.4 MB" file size text.

 ![an example demo video of the usage of the application](./assets/images/Challenge_10_demo_video.mp4)